chukaofili/kubernetes-on-digitalocean/Part-V.md

 We'll be using helm to install **cert-manager,** if you don't have helm installed you can read up [here](./Part-IV.md) to quickly have it installed.
 Also the nginx-ingress should already be installed fully configured, you can read up [here](./Part-I.md#configure-nginx-ingress) to quickly install it.

-The below will install cert-manager to the kube-system namespace.
+The command below will install cert-manager to the kube-system namespace.

 ```shell
 helm install --name cert-manager --namespace kube-system stable/cert-manager